google-ai-edge/mediapipe/docs/solutions/pose.md

 augmented reality.

-MediaPipe Pose is a ML solution for high-fidelity body pose tracking, inferring 33 3D landmarks on the whole body from RGB video frames utilizing our [BlazePose](https://ai.googleblog.com/2020/08/on-device-real-time-body-pose-tracking.html) research that also powers the
+MediaPipe Pose is a ML solution for high-fidelity body pose tracking, inferring 33 3D landmarks and background segmentation mask on the whole body from RGB video frames utilizing our [BlazePose](https://ai.googleblog.com/2020/08/on-device-real-time-body-pose-tracking.html) research that also powers the
 [ML Kit Pose Detection API](https://developers.google.com/ml-kit/vision/pose-detection).